Step 6 - Configure the Stylesheet

 Map doesn't load?

-• Verify file paths in stylesheet are correct
+• Verify file paths in the stylesheet are correct

 PMTiles not loading?